By Dawn Fay, Operational President, Robert Half

 It means a lot to me when someone sends a note that says, “Thanks so much for that advice,” or, “Thank you for being there for me.”
 The true gift is seeing people advance in their careers and their lives, and knowing you’ve played a part in that growth.

 Dawn Fay joined Robert Half in 1996 as a staffing manager.
-She is now a senior district president for Robert Half based in New York City.
+She is now an operational president for Robert Half based in New York City.

 Dawn is a diehard New York sports fan who also loves going to Bruce Springsteen concerts (85 of them so far).
 She plays golf, dotes on her 12 nieces and nephews, and considers herself a foodie, although it’s her husband who cooks and has his own food company.